Description of the Edenvale Stream *

 Edenvale RiverWatch volunteers monitor pollution in the Hurleyvale Stream (St Andrews Rd site) and Harmelia Stream (Beverley Rd site in Highway Gardens) almost daily.
 The Harmelia Stream has frequent periods of pollution from Klopper Park, from both sewage and industrial sources.
 Even when this is cleared, the Harmelia Stream remains more polluted than the Hurlyvale Stream.
 The chart shows a steep increase in pollution starting April 2018.
 The longer term graph by month shows there was a slight improvement over the last two years, but the recent spill lasting two months from April to July 2018 was the worst incident yet.
 Even though it appears to have stopped the state of the channel downstream is polluted beyond imagining, as shown in the video.

 Bio-monitoring is done by sampling the invertebrates present.
 The First Avenue Bridge has been monitored since 2005, and the two tributaries Harmelia Stream and Hurlyvale Stream since 2013.
 The results show river health always in the “Poor” category which is the lowest level, and the health of the Harmelia Stream coming from Klopper Park is the lowest.

-Counts for fecal coliforms in Edenvale Stream at First Avenue, extracted from Ekurhuleni Water Quality Reports, show high levels of sewage contamination.
-Note this graph is plotted on a log scale.
+Counts for fecal coliforms in Edenvale Stream at First Avenue, extracted from Ekurhuleni Water Quality Reports from September 2013 to March 2019, show coliform counts between 10 000 and 100 000 for the last five years.
+This shows high levels of sewage contamination.

 Photo monitoring Edenvale Stream *